 - What are the chances that treatment will cure this cancer?

-- Are there any brochures or other printed material that I can have?
-What websites do you recommend?
+- Are there brochures or other printed material that I can have?
+What websites do you suggest?

 What to expect from your doctor

-- When did you first notice these symptoms?
+- When did you notice these symptoms?

 - How severe are the symptoms?

-- What, if anything, seems to improve the symptoms?
+- What, if anything, seems to make the symptoms better?

-- What, if anything, appears to worsen the symptoms?
+- What, if anything, seems to make the symptoms worse?